gabikadlecova/zc_combine/README.md

 experiments/nb301_selected/
 ```

-## BRP-NAS
+## BRP-NAS, TA-GATES, NASLib
 We modified the original [BRP-NAS](https://github.com/SamsungLabs/eagle) code to run our GRAF + ZCP + BRP-NAS experiments.
-Refer to supplementary materials in [OpenReview](https://openreview.net/forum?id=EhPpZV6KLk) for the modified code.
+We also modified NASLib and TA-GATES code to work with GRAF for the NASLib prediction and search experiments.
+Since openreview supplementary is not public, contact us if you want to use the modified versions of the
+code (it will be uploaded somewhere public during July '24).